 It is essential to be creative and learn what keeps your employees engaged and enthusiastic about working for you and avoid the factors that could make them hesitate that decision.
 Workplace culture is a primary influence that could easily be innovated, and thus, choosing a lighter, more efficient environment for your employees is one big thing that could make them stay.

-Ron Cullimore, Head of Client Services
+Written by: Ron Cullimore, Head of Client Services

 Ron Cullimore is a deeply experienced customer service and recruitment professional.
 His expertise covers client experience and engagement, service management, business development, offshoring and recruitment strategy for start-ups, SMEs, corporations, and multinationals.
 Ron was previously a management professional at Optus, a large Singaporean/Australian Telco, where he was involved in managing and recruiting local talent for their BPO operations in the Philippines.
 Eventually, Ron relocated full-time from Australia to Manila and he joined the executive search and headhunting specialists, Manila Recruitment.
 His passion lies in providing well-rounded recruitment solutions to teams with specialist recruitment needs in the Philippines.